rcscr/Tapestrie/README.md

 ### Other notes

-The greater the error tolerance, the slower the performance.
-The same search with `errorTolerance=1` returned instantly, because there were fewer paths to explore.
+The fuzzy search algorithm now implements a culling strategy to discard nodes whose strings are not long enough to provide a match - this has brought down the performance of the above search from 25 seconds to under 1 second!
+Therefore, searches for longer strings are faster, because fewer strings will be examined.

-This in-memory `Trie` certainly has its limitations.
-It's great for short amounts of data and for precise searches.
-The example above is quite extreme with more than 20,000 strings; and 25 seconds for a search, fuzzy or otherwise, is not exactly user-friendly.
-In real scenarios, a solution like `ElasticSearch` would be used instead.
+The example above is quite extreme with more than 20,000 strings.
+But even so, the fuzzy search took less than 1 second, which is quite impressive.
+However, this in-memory `Trie` certainly has its limitations.
+In many scenarios, a solution like `ElasticSearch` should be used instead.

+In general, the greater the error tolerance, the slower the performance, because there are fewer paths to explore.

 A shallow `Trie`, where each entry is short (i.e. words) offers the best performance, but with the limitation that you can only search for short strings.
 A `Trie` that stores longer text (i.e. sentences) allows searching for phrases (multiple words chained together), but is slower.